Pandava: Marriages and children

+Later in the Ashramvasika Parva, the character Sanjaya mentions two other wives of the Pandavas—a sister of Chedi king Shishupala who is the wife of Bhima and as the daughter of king Jarasandha of Magadha who is the wife of Sahadeva.
+Simon Brodbeck theorizes that these marriages might have taken place after the Kurukshetra War, as these unnamed wives not mentioned elsewhere.

 Indraprastha

 When Dhritarashtra heard that the five brothers were alive, he invited them back to the kingdom.
 However, in their absence, Duryodhana had succeeded in being made the crown prince.
 Upon the return of the Pandavas, the issue of returning Yudhishthira's crown to him was raised.
 Dhritarashtra led the subsequent discussions into ambiguity and agreed to a partition of the kingdom "to do justice to both crown princes".
 He retained the developed Hastinapura for himself and Duryodhana and gave the barren, arid and hostile lands of Khandavaprastha to the Pandavas.
 The Pandavas successfully developed their land and built a great and lavish city, which was considered comparable to the heavens, and thus came to be known as Indraprastha.